Forming a business: Rights & responsibilities

 What causes the loss of good standing?

 The primary reason a corporation or LLC loses its good standing status is that it lets annual reports or franchise tax obligations lapse.
-There are many ways this can happen, and many reasons these issues can remain undetected until the worst possible time – for example, at the closing table for an expansion or financing deal.
+There are many ways this can happen, and many reasons these issues can remain undetected until the worst possible time – for example, at the closing table for an expansion or financing deal or when applying for a government backed loan that is first come first served.

 Voluntary status changes.
 An entity’s status can change several times during its business life-cycle.
 Status changes that are driven by the business itself frequently trigger new annual report or franchise tax requirements; these include mergers, acquisitions, expanding into new locations or converting entity types.
 It’s also important to note that when closing a business, owners remain liable for all required filings, taxes and penalties until they file official dissolution or withdrawal forms with every relevant state.